Finding skin cancer early

 When skin cancer (non-melanoma or melanoma) is found and treated early, the chances of successful treatment are better.
 Get regular health checkups and see your doctor if you have any symptoms or are worried about your health.

 If you have a higher than average risk, you may need to visit your doctor more often to check for skin cancer.
-Talk to your doctor about what can help find skin cancer early including checking your skin and having skin exams by a trained health professional.
+Talk to your doctor about tests that can help find skin cancer early, including checking your skin and having skin exams by a trained healthcare professional.

 Checking your skin